Tag: Bioinformatics

 “I think having a career in science is really the best way to rechannel the inner child, to remain forever curious about the world,” says Brian Munsky, Ph.D., an associate professor of chemical and biological engineering at Colorado State University, Fort Collins.
 Check out the highlights of our interview with Dr. Munsky below to learn how his childhood practical jokes led to him running a research group that uses computational and experimental methods to study complex processes inside cells.

-Continue reading “Career Conversations: Q&A with Biological Engineer Brian Munsky”
+Continue reading “Career Conversations: Q&A With Biological Engineer Brian Munsky”

 Biology Beyond the Lab: Using Computers to Study Life